Amirreza-shj/python_project_NAAM/README.md

         return volume * 30 * 24 * 3600
 ```

-in 'WaterLevel' module there is 'WaterLevel' class.
+In 'WaterLevel' module there is 'WaterLevel' class.
 ```python
 class WaterLevel:
     """